seankay/.dotfiles/README.md

 ### What `bootstrap` Handles Automatically

-- Installs prerequisite tooling (Homebrew, chezmoi) before applying dotfiles.
+- Installs prerequisite tooling (Homebrew) before applying dotfiles.
+- Applies dotfiles via `scripts/apply-dotfiles.sh` (bash templates + symlinks).
-- Runs the appropriate package installer for macOS and Fedora (Homebrew or the Fedora app installers).
+- Runs the appropriate package installer for macOS and Fedora (Homebrew or the Fedora app installers) when `--update` is set.
 - On macOS, prunes Homebrew packages that are not declared in the Brewfile.
-- Ensures `~/.local/bin` exists so your PATH includes a per-user bin directory.
-- Bootstraps TPM so tmux plugins can be installed with Prefix + `I`.
-- Installs the repository's `pre-commit` hooks (gitleaks) when `pre-commit` is available.

 ## Testing & CI Hooks